 When arms manufacturer Destro steals from NATO the nanonite weaponry he developed with their funding, it’s up to G.I.
 Joe, an elite military force equipped with state of the art weaponry to save the day and stop Destro’s Cobra from using the weaponry on the free world.
 Reeling from their defeat by the Cobra forces that stole the nanomite weaponry, recruit Duke and Ripcord have to learn how to be G.I.
 Joe soldiers and save the day.
 But will it be enough to stop Cobra?

 The main reason G.I.
-Joe The Rise of Cobra was produced is because Hasbro saw that its nascent Transformers’ blockbuster franchise was taking off and that like has been the case since the 1980s, wherever the Transformers go, G.I.
-Joe is sure to follow.
+Joe The Rise of Cobra was produced is because Hasbro saw that its nascent Transformers’ blockbuster franchise was taking off and like has been the case since the 1980s, where Transformers go, G.I.
+Joe follows.
 In hindsight, Hasbro, intent on banking in on the comic book movie bandwagon should have waited a bit or hired a better production team to create this film.
-It’s clear from the title the plot all the way to the end, the Hasbro wants to transform G.I.
+It’s clear from the title, the plot all the way to the end, that Hasbro wants to transform G.I.
 Joe into a blockbuster franchise that will bring in more money and sell more toys.
 I don’t want to see this happen.
 Whereas the sponsoring of cartoon series and comic book series in the 1980s really help Hasbro sell more toys, moving in onto greater grounds means that their cheap aesthetics and contrite plots will not be forgiven by the public.
 If Hasbro wants to play like Marvel Entertainment and produce successful films, it’s gonna have to seek better talents.

 The first thing I hated about the film was the Baroness.
 Physically, actress Sienna Miller looked the part, although I always imagined the Baroness as being a bit older.
 The problem is the backstory they gave her with Duke.
 She’s still in love with him and she’s not really evil.
 The Baroness that used to play Cobra Commander and Destro against one another is not here.
 She’s cheesecake desired by many men but without the brains to do anything with her natural attributes.